Common redshank: Behaviour and ecology

-They are wary and noisy birds which will alert everything else with their loud piping call.
+They are wary and noisy birds which will draw the attention of others using their loud, piping call.

 Breeding

 Redshanks will nest in any wetland, from damp meadows to saltmarsh, often at high densities.
 They lay 3–5 eggs.

 Food and feeding

 Like most waders, they feed on small invertebrates.

 Status

 The common redshank is widely distributed and quite plentiful in some regions, and thus not considered a threatened species by the IUCN.
 It is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.